plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 It takes about 50s to run 100 iterations on my laptop.
 And it takes hundreds of iterations to get convergence.
 So you'll have to wait a few minutes to generate the texture metamer.

 Note: we initialize synthesis with `im_init`, an initial uniform noise image with range `mean(target_signal)+[-.05,.05]`.
-Initial images with uniform random noise covering the full pixel domain `[0,1]` (which is the default choice for `Metamer`) don't result in the very best metamers.
-With the full range initial image, the optimization seems to get stuck.
+Initial images with uniform random noise covering the full pixel domain `[0,1]` (the default) don't result in the very best metamers: with the full range initial image, the optimization seems to get stuck.

 ```{code-cell} ipython3
 # send image and PS model to GPU, if available. then im_init and Metamer will also